-As the only Key Stage 5 course in the UK designed specifically to build skills in community arts delivery, you will train in areas such as theatre in education, teaching, facilitation, movement, singing and acting.
+As the only Key Stage 5 course in the UK designed specifically to build skills in community arts delivery, you will train in areas such as theatre for change, teaching, facilitation, dance, singing and acting.
 You will also learn how to use the arts to explore a range of social topics and engage with the community.
-You will develop your skills as a professional, learning how to communicate with external clients and co-ordinate events.
+You will develop your skills as a professional, learning how to communicate and network with a diverse range of external clients and coordinate events.

-This unique, creative and energetic course is a great way to develop your performance and teaching skills as an artist as well as give back to the community.
+This unique, creative and energetic course is a great way to develop your creativity, performance and teaching skills as an artist as well as give back to the community.